-8 BIGHORN CANYON NATIONAL RECREATION AREA 115 MILES, 2.25 HOURS calendar; and living history from one corner of the county to the next.
+8 BIGHORN CANYON NATIONAL RECREATION AREA 115 MILES, 2.25 HOURS

 Established in 1966, following the construction of the Yellowtail Dam.
 Straddles the border between Wyoming and Montana.
 About one third of the park is located on the Crow Indian Reservation.
 One-quarter of the Pryor Mountains Wild Horse Range lies within the Bighorn Canyon National Recreation Area.